ibm-cloud-docs/AnalyticsEngine/Livy-api.md

 ```
 The following example commands are piped through [jq](https://stedolan.github.io/jq/) to pretty print the JSON output.

+## Submitting Spark batch job using the batches API

-To submit a spark batch job by using the Livy API, enter:
+To submit a Spark batch job by using the Livy batches API, enter:

 ```
 curl \